declanbarr/Iris-Data-Set-Project/README.md

 max        7.900000     4.400000      6.900000     2.500000
 ```

 I was also able to print summary statistics for each class of Iris using the df.iloc function.
-However, I later discovered from the pandas cheatsheet that I could use the groupby function as follows
+However, I later discovered from the [Pandas cheat sheet](https://github.com/pandas-dev/pandas/blob/master/doc/cheatsheet/Pandas_Cheat_Sheet.pdf) [23] that I could use the groupby function as follows
 In:
 ```python
 print(df.groupby(by='Class').describe())